laravel/nova-docs/3.0/resources/README.md

 ## Resource Polling

-Nova supports resource polling, where Nova will automatically fetch the latest records for a Resource at a specific interval.
-To enable polling, override the `$polling` property of your Resource class.
+Nova can automatically fetch the latest records for a resource at a specified interval.
+To enable polling, override the `$polling` property of your Resource class:

 ```php
 /**